Palmyra Atoll: National wildlife refuge and national monument

 In December 2000, The Nature Conservancy (TNC) bought most of Palmyra Atoll from the three Fullard-Leo brothers for coral reef conservation and research.
 In 2003, a scientific study was published about fossilized coral washing up on Palmyra.
 This fossilized coral was examined for evidence of the behavior of the effect of El Niño on the tropical Pacific Ocean over the past 1,000 years.
 The atoll was purchased for US$30 million; however, certain areas were later purchased by the United States government.
 TNC, Island Conservation, and the U.S. Fish and Wildlife Service manage the island, which is used for research.
-Major programs have been to eliminate rats and invasive palms.
+Major programs to eliminate rats and invasive palms have been conducted.
 One of the challenges has been understanding how the rich peaty soil that can be found on the island developed on the coral, and one of the overall goals is to maintain biodiversity globally in locations similar to Palmyra.